Opentrons/protocol_framework/app/src/organisms/ODD/QuickTransferFlow/README.md

 # Quick Transfer Versioning:

-Quick Transfer is versioned under the `designerApplicationData` field on the resulting protocol file Since this data is not yet read or migrated, this doc details the versions, type of `quickTransferState` per version, and changes made so that migration can occur in the future if needed
+Quick Transfer is versioned under the `designerApplicationData` field on the resulting protocol file.
+Since this data is not yet read or migrated this doc details the versions, type of `quickTransferState` per version, and other changes made so that migration can occur in the future if needed.

 ## Version 1.0.0